VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 her premier episode with her guest [Erin Fox](https://twitter.com/erinfoox).
 Senior engineer, Apple whistleblower, and activist [Cher Scarlett](https://twitter.com/cherthedev) described her own experience a few years ago:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">not work, and wasn&#39;t what they were looking for.
+<blockquote className="twitter-tweet"><p lang="en" dir="ltr">not work, and wasn&#39;t what they were looking for.
 These same two pieces of code are now written about by two other individuals as best practice solutions to these problems.
 Do you think this coding interview was about code?
 No, it was an ego battle I&#39;d never be allowed to win.</p>&mdash; Cher Scarlett (@cherthedev) <a href="https://twitter.com/cherthedev/status/998914080177115136?ref_src=twsrc%5Etfw">May 22, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Of course if things can get so bad for cis white women in tech that coding interviews become a vanity exercise at their expense, just imagine how much worse it must be for women of color, trans people, anuerotypical people, even people who learned tech in boot camps instead of MIT.
+Of course if things can get so bad for cis white women in tech that coding interviews become a vanity exercise at their expense, just imagine how much worse it must be for women of color, trans people, anuerotypical people, even people who learned tech at boot camps instead of MIT.
 And so many others.

 Let's use the interview process to welcome as many people as possible into tech because the challenges that lie ahead are too great to leave anyone behind.

-## Coding interviews are the basis for an entire cottage industry dedicated to help you "ace" them
+### Coding interviews are the basis for an entire cottage industry dedicated to help candidates "ace" them

-This is related to the other problems I mentioned.
-If coding interviews were actually relevant to the work we do every day, we wouldn't need a dedicated industry

-cottage industry just to help get thru it

-solve for best comp sci grad not who can solve business problems. real life doesnt involve someone looking over your shoulder judging no googling or stack overflow proof is an entire industry built around acing the tech interview which wouldnt be necessary if the interviews were a proxy for real life

-variability in challenges: favoristim, different interviewers with diff biases

-no analysis of soft skills

-languages/frameworks come and go. want knowledge of abstractions and patterns
+Precisely because coding interviews are so divorced from the reality of our lives as software engineers, job candidates need time to prepare.
+It takes time to build composure as people stare at you at the front of the room or judge every keystroke.
+It takes time to remember, or learn for the first time, fundamental concepts of computer science or low-level implementation details typically abstracted from you by frameworks and open-source libraries.
+It takes time to memorize it all because you may not be allowed access to the resources you normally have at your disposal.

+Everyone knows it, so a cottage industry has emerged to get candidates through it.
+There are literally hundreds of books and online courses promising to help them "ace" the tech interview and get that prestigious, high-paying job and ultimately the Cybertruck of their dreams.

+This is costly.
+At best, it takes time away from personal life.
+At worst, it costs serious dollars.
+Either way, this is another way coding interviews serve as a gatekeeper excluding communities from tech—software engineers who can't afford the costs of interview preparation.

+## What's the alternative?

+Coding interviews are bad for the business and bad for the candidate.
+Instead, you should conduct interviews that are inclusive and find the best long term fit for your business.

 robs joy and adds pressure particularly for excluded populations